beyarkay/masters-thesis/src/04_methodology.md

 is dependant on whether the software is configured to capture the data or to feed the data to a classification model in real time.

-# Data collection and Cleaning
+# Data Collection and Cleaning

 To collect training data, the author wore the device and performed the gestures for a sufficient amount of time to get enough data.
 As the gestures were being